Research output per year

 Research activity per year

-Dr Turkbeyler is the Postgraduate Course Director of MSc Advanced Mechanical Engineering at the School of Mechanical, Aerospace and Automotive Engineering (MAAE).
-He is a fellow of Higher Education Academy -UK.
-Dr Turkbeyler also holds the roles of the School Ethics Coordinator and the School Placement and Employability Coordinator.
+Dr Turkbeyler is Senior Lecturer and the Postgraduate Course Director of MSc Advanced Mechanical Engineering Program at the School of Mechanical, Aerospace and Automotive Engineering (MAAE).
+He is a senior fellow of Higher Education Academy - UK.
+Dr Turkbeyler holds the roles of the School Ethics Coordinator and the School Placement and Employability Coordinator.

-Dr Turkbeyler is the module leader for fluid mechanics and thermodynamics and teaches at both undergraduate and postgraduate level for the Courses of Mechanical Engineering, Aerospace Systems Engineering, Oil & Gas Engineering and Renewable Energy Engineering at the Faculty of Engineering, Environment and Computing.
+Dr Turkbeyler is the Module Leader for Thermofluid Systems and teaches fluid mechanics and thermodynamics at both undergraduate and postgraduate level for the Courses of Mechanical Engineering, Aerospace Systems Engineering, Oil & Gas Engineering and Renewable Energy Engineering at the Faculty of Engineering, Environment and Computing.
 He supervises UG/PG project students at the Faculty.

 Dr Turkbeyler was awarded his PhD in Thermofluids from Imperial College London and gained his MSc in Renewable Energy from the University of Reading.
 He earned his BSc in Mechanical Engineering with distinction.